hertze/Wallflower/README.md

 This creates an **inverted S-curve with lifted blacks and lowered whites**, resulting in a flatter image with reduced dynamic range:

 ![Lifted inverted S-curve](/curve-inverteds-lifted.jpg)

+## Hardcoded setting

+There is one additional setting, **blur_lightness**, not available in recipes.
+When this is set to `true` the script blurs the lightness channel a tiny bit, softening the overall sharpness of the image.

 ## License